 This page provides frequently asked questions (FAQ) to assist digital service providers (DSP) with implementing the Cloud software authentication and authorisation (CAA) solution.
 For more information, refer to the CAA Software developer information kit.
-If you can’t find the answer to your question, contact us via the SBR Service Desk.
+If you can’t find the answer to your question, contact us via Online Services for DSPs or the SBR Service Desk.

 Q1.
 What is the definition of Cloud, to which this applies?

 The Australian Government has adopted the US Government’s National Institute of Standards and Technology (NIST) Definition of Cloud Computing noting:

 Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (eg networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
 This cloud model is composed of five essential characteristics, three service models, and four deployment models